chaseungjoon/GPT-Voice-Coding/README.md

 [Features]

-Because GPT's chat completion is used, You can also just say "Quicksort code" into the microphone and the corresponding code will be created.
+Because GPT's chat completion is used, You can also just say "Write a code for Quicksort" into the microphone and the corresponding code will be created.

 If you wish to voice code to a different programming language, fix the following parts of the code. (i.e. C++)

 1. line18 : 'python syntax' into 'C++ syntax'

 2. line72 : 'new.py' into 'new.cpp'